yuchdev/windows_10_antispy/README.md

 and without any chance to decline its during the system installation.
 Luckily, the script offers several options, which help you to get rid of any of them, in fact all of them if you feel that need.

 ### Uninstall "default list"
-Running the script with the key `windows_10_antispy.py --uninstall-bloatware` performs uninstalling of some reasonable "default" set of Metro applications, releasing some amount of your disk drive and leaves the system in absolutely working state, because there are no really useful applications there.
+Running the script with the key `python windows_10_antispy.py --uninstall-bloatware` performs uninstalling of some reasonable "default" set of Metro applications, releasing some amount of your disk drive and leaves the system in absolutely working state, because there are no really useful applications there.
 Here's the list: